 The programme provides you with core competence for a career in international companies and organizations, in particular concerning international business strategy and marketing.

-Master of Science or Master of Science in Business and Economics (120 credits) with specialisation in International Business Strategy (Main field of study: Business Administration).
+Master of Science in Business and Economics (120 credits) with specialisation in International Business Strategy (Main field of study: Business Administration).

 The language of tuition is English.
 In this way, you will become prepared not only for a career in Sweden, but also for a career in international contexts.
 The programme admits students from all over the world, which means that you will get international and multicultural experience throughout the programme.
 Further opportunity for internationalisation is provided through the opportunity to study a semester abroad at one of our partner universities around the world.

 A lot of one-and-one time with the professors

 Jared came here from USA and describes International Business Strategy as a programme that walks you through internationalization of large and small companies while it offers a big variety of perspectives such as finance, marketing and sales.
 In the programme you get to work with real life scenarios with your classmates who are from all around the world.
 The international environment makes you learn almost as much from the classmates as from the course material.

 Studying here feels like being part of a big family

 Miguel C. was born in Peru but grew up in the US.
 His goal for the future is to make the world a better place through his leadership skills.